-How Teams can help frontline workers
+How Microsoft Teams can help frontline workers

 Frontline workers tend to be overlooked when it comes to technology.
 But the growing awareness that they, too, need access to the latest digital tools is pushing companies to change how they do business.

-For Massachusetts-based Ferguson, which says it’s the largest distributor of plumbing supplies in the U.S., that realization meant the deployment of Microsoft’s Teams platform and a shift to channel-based communications.
+For Massachusetts-based Ferguson, which says it’s the largest distributor of plumbing supplies in the U.S., that realisation meant the deployment of Microsoft’s Teams platform and a shift to channel-based communications.

 The company says the move has already helped improve customer service with faster, more effective information sharing.

-Ferguson, which had US$16.7 billion in sales last year, wanted to focus on its frontline workers as part of a digital workplace program that centers around the use of Office 365 and a rollout earlier this year of Teams.
-The application is now in regular use by over half of Ferguson’s 28,000 workers across 1,400 sales locations and 10 distribution centers.
+Ferguson, which had US$16.7 billion in sales last year, wanted to focus on its frontline workers as part of a digital workplace program that centres around the use of Office 365 and a rollout earlier this year of Teams.

+The application is now in regular use by over half of Ferguson’s 28,000 workers across 1,400 sales locations and 10 distribution centres.

 Teams was launched by Microsoft in 2017 as the team collaboration component in its Office 365 app suite; it also replaced Skype for Business as the tool for workplace communications.
 Over the past year or so, Microsoft has begun to aim Teams at frontline or “first line” workers in industries such as hospitality and retail.

 “Until recently, frontline workers were outside the realm of IT workers,” said Raúl Castañón-Martínez, a senior analyst at 451 Research.

 “There are several reasons for this, including the fact that collaboration tools have traditionally focused on knowledge workers.
 This is changing now.
-Organizations are becoming increasingly aware that digital transformation initiatives are relevant for all employees; this is particularly evident for client-interfacing positions.”
+Organisations are becoming increasingly aware that digital transformation initiatives are relevant for all employees; this is particularly evident for client-interfacing positions.”

 Teams and the showroom